beydogan/emitter-web/README.md

 # Emitter-web

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A Twitter clone built with EmberJS and Rails.
+This repo is Ember application.

 ## Prerequisites